font/k8s-example-apps/pacman-nodejs-app/docs/pacman-nodejs-app-aws-gke-migration.md

 3. Both clusters are making use of Google Cloud DNS to manage DNS entries.
 [See here for more details](https://cloud.google.com/dns/migrating).
 4. Google Cloud DNS managed zone is already created in your Google Cloud Platform project.
    [See here for instructions](kubernetes-cluster-gke-federation.md#cluster-dns-managed-zone).
-5. `gcloud` cloud SDK is installed and working on client to create gke clusters.
+5. `gcloud` cloud SDK is installed and working on client to create the gke cluster and manage Google Cloud DNS.
 [See here for instructions](https://cloud.google.com/sdk/).
 7. `kubectl` is installed and configured to access both clusters using the provided contexts.
 8. `jq` is installed on the host machine that will be executing `kmt`.
 [See here for installation instructions](https://github.com/stedolan/jq/wiki/Installation).